FlorentLM/mokap/README.md

 ### Start GUI

-1. Activate the uv environment within mokap.
-On Linux this is `source .venv/bin/activate`
+1. Activate the conda environment `conda activate mokap`
 2. Run `./mokap.py`

 *Note: There are some default values hardcoded in `mokap.py`, but they can be changed with the GUI*

-### Hardware Trigger

 **Important**: The default in `mokap.py` is to use a hardware trigger (Raspberry Pi).
 For this, you **_MUST_** have three environment variables defined.
 The recommended way is to create a file named `.env` that contains the three variables: